mmBs/mmbs.github.io/about.md

 I am also passionate about UX/UI patterns for mobile and I treat it as a hobby and time for relaxation from casual duties.

-I hope you will enjoy reading this blog.
+In this blog I write mainly about Android but not only.
+I hope you will enjoy reading it.